phillbush/incipit/README.txt

 In the ‘Incipit Markup Language’, a paragraph is a block of text delimited by blank lines.
 A paragraph may be preceded by a section header and succeded by a figure.
-Enumerations (also knonw as “lists”) are special types of paragraphs (although I interpret a enumeration as the continuation of the paragraph before it).
+Enumerations (also knonw as “lists”) are special types of paragraphs (although I interpret an enumeration as the continuation of the paragraph before it).

 In this document, I call “period” sentences delimited by a period.